There are dozens of IT help desk ticketing software applications on the market. Some are awesome. Others…not so much.

 - Ask around.
 Read reviews of the software, research online communities, and generally do your homework to discover what users think of the software.

 - Check for support.
-If support is not included in the software you aim to buy, check to see if the vendor has a user community, user forums and other types of online support.
+If support is not included in the software you aim to buy, check to see if the vendor has a user community, user forums, and other types of online support.

-Buying IT help desk software is a basically a balancing act between getting your must-have features and avoiding the common pitfalls, and it’s not an easy task.
+Buying IT help desk software is basically a balancing act between getting your must-have features and avoiding the common pitfalls, and it’s not an easy task.
 Some companies wash their hands of it altogether, preferring to outsource their IT help desk (in addition to not having to worry about buying software, they also tend to enjoy faster resolution and a lower cost per ticket, to name a few benefits).

 Whatever you decide, going into it with clear must-haves and a wary eye toward pitfalls will increase your chances of finding the perfect solution for your business’s needs.
-And if you do decide on a solution and need to build a case for the cost, start by trying our Help Desk Cost Calculator Lite to get a better understanding of your internal help desk cost per ticket.
+And if you do decide on a solution and need to build a case for the cost, start by trying our Help Desk Cost Calculator to get a better understanding of your internal help desk cost per ticket.